jramkiss/jramkiss.github.io/about.md

 ### Work

 I am currently a data scientist at [Scribd](https://www.scribd.com) on the Applied Research team in Toronto.
 I'm mainly interested in modelling problems with Bayesian statistics.
-However I also enjoy other problems in deep learning, which is what my day job is centered around.
+I also enjoy other problems in deep learning, which is what my day job is centered around.

 ### Play

-I was a competitive [swimmer](https://www.swimrankings.net/index.php?page=athleteDetail&athleteId=4849767) for 12 years and still enjoy recreational swimming.
+I was a competitive [swimmer](https://www.swimrankings.net/index.php?page=athleteDetail&athleteId=4849767) for 10 years and still enjoy recreational swimming.
 I've recently picked up tennis, which has proven to be **a lot** harder than it looks on Youtube.